 - Power Meters for Optical Manufacturing Testing

-MAP Optical Power Meters (mOPM) provide simultaneous multi-channel testing, adjustable power thresholds, pre-event triggers, and an advanced user-friendly software interface.
-Optical light source and amplifier modules include tunable lasers suitable for DWDM test functions, erbium doped fiber amplifiers, and general-purpose light sources with fixed wavelength emitters for common bands.
+MAP Optical Power Meters (mOPM) provide simultaneous multi-channel testing, adjustable power thresholds, pre-event triggers, and an advanced, user-friendly software interface.
+Optical light source and amplifier modules include a tunable laser suitable for DWDM test functions, erbium doped fiber amplifiers, and general-purpose light sources with fixed wavelength emitters for common bands.

 The next generation of optical power meters incorporate cutting-edge connector, electronics, and wireless technology to meet the challenges of non-stop fiber network expansion.
 The progress that has allowed OPM speed and reliability to keep pace has also improved ease-of-use for a growing pool of network technicians with limited fiber experience.